mplx/jennifer-lang/docs/user-guide/control-flow.md

   boundary).
-- **Runtime errors** - out-of-bounds reads / writes, missing map keys, type mismatches, division by zero, undefined names, bytes-element range violations, and the rest of today's positioned runtime errors.
+- **Runtime errors** - out-of-bounds reads / writes, missing map keys, type mismatches, division by zero, undefined names, bytes-element range violations, and the rest of the positioned runtime errors.
 The runtime wraps them into the canonical `Error` struct with `kind = "runtime"` (more specific tags will land per site over time) and the original file / line / col preserved.